-Elaeagnus Ebbingei, sometimes called Ebbinge's Silverberry, is a versatile shrub for any landscape!
-This Silverberry's foliage ranges from olive green to dark green in color, and features a silvery scale appearance to its leaves.
-Additionally, this variety is evergreen in most zones, although some colder locations may see it go dormant in winter.
+Elaeagnus Ebbingei, sometimes called Ebbinge’s Silverberry, is a versatile shrub for any landscape!
+The foliage of this shrub ranges from olive green to dark green in color, and features a silvery scale appearance in its leaves.
+Additionally, this Elaeagnus variety is evergreen in most zones, although some colder locations may see it go dormant in winter.

-The Elaeagnus x ebbingei is known to be a fast grower, and eventually reaches 8-10' tall and wide.
-Therefore, it's perfect as a windbreak, or privacy screens or hedges.
+The Elaeagnus x ebbingei is known to be a fast grower, and eventually reaches 8-10′ tall and wide.
+Therefore, it’s perfect as a windbreak, or privacy screen, or hedge.

 Once established, this variety is notably a notably easy care variety.

-It's popular among birds as well.
-They enjoy using the plentiful branches of Ebbinge's Silverberry for nesting and shelter.
+It’s popular among birds as well.
+They enjoy using the plentiful branches of this shrub for nesting and shelter.